 Eugene Lang is Assistant Professor in the School of Policy Studies at Queen’s University, where he teaches in the Master of Public Administration (MPA) and Professional (mid-career) Master of Public Administration programs.

-A former Visiting Fellow at the Munk School of International Studies, University of Toronto, Lang spent three years as BMO Visiting Fellow, Glendon School of Public and International Affairs (GSPIA), Glendon College, York University, where he taught several courses in the Master of Public and International Affairs program.
-In 2014 he served as Interim Co-Director of the School.
+A Senior Fellow with the Bill Graham Centre for Contemporary International History, Trinity College, University of Toronto, Lang was previously Visiting Fellow, Munk School of International Studies, University of Toronto and BMO Visiting Fellow, Glendon School of Public and International Affairs, Glendon College, York University, where he taught in the M.A. program and was Interim Co-Director of the School.

-A Board member of the School of Policy Studies at Queen’s University and former member of the Queen’s International Centre Council, Lang was educated at the University of Western Ontario (B.A., M.A., political science), Queen’s University (M.P.A.) and the London School of Economics (M.Sc.
-International Political Economy), where he studied as a Chevening Scholar.
-He lives in Ottawa with his wife and children.
+Educated at the University of Western Ontario (B.A., M.A. in political science), Queen’s University (M.P.A.) and the London School of Economics (M.Sc.
+International Political Economy), where he studied as a Chevening Scholar, Lang lives in Ottawa with his wife and children.